ILIAS-eLearning/ILIAS/Modules/StudyProgramme/ROADMAP.md

   target progresses(-count) directly.

 # ilPRGAssignmentDBRepository
-ilStudyProgrammeAppEventListener::onServiceUserDeleteUser reads assignments
+* ilStudyProgrammeAppEventListener::onServiceUserDeleteUser reads assignments
   only to delete them.
 Delete immediadetely.
+* remove interimOrguLookup as soon as ilObjUser::lookupOrgUnitsRepresentation is working correctly